Nutrition calendar for Lent by day: what is possible, what is not. What can you eat in the last week of fasting?

 2. Cold porridge.

-3. Bars of ground nuts, dried fruits, honey and bran.
+3. Bars made from ground nuts, dried fruits, honey and bran.

 4. Gazpacho or okroshka without eggs, meat and sour cream.

-5. Kissel from ground mixture flax seeds and sesame, which are not cooked on fire, but are poured with boiling water or cold water.
+5. Kissel from ground mixture flaxseeds and sesame seeds, which are not boiled over fire, but are poured with boiling water or cold water.

 6. Tea and instant coffee.